Josh Jung Player Props: Rangers vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.15 team ERA ranks 15th among all MLB pitching staffs.
+- The Marlins have the 16th-ranked team ERA across all league pitching staffs (4.20).

-- Marlins pitchers combine to give up 122 home runs (1.1 per game), the ninth-fewest in baseball.

-- Soriano makes his first start of the season for the Marlins.

 © 2023 Data Skrive.
 All rights reserved.